twhiston/hk/README.md

 Once these details are provided hk will be able to connect to Hakuna.
 Note that some commands will not be available unless you have an organization api key.

-You cn additionally add the top-level key (not nested under `hakuna:`)
+You can additionally add the top-level key (not nested under `hakuna:`)
 ```
 vertical_print: true
 ```